Ukraine launches tech cluster to boost military capabilities - ExBulletin

 Mikhail Razbodjayev, the Moscow-appointed head of the Crimean port city of Sevastopol, reported this week that Russian forces destroyed a Ukrainian drone that tried to attack the port, and another one blew it up.
 Ukrainian officials have stopped publicly claiming responsibility, as they did after previous attacks on Crimea, which Russia annexed in 2014.

-Oleksandr Kviatkovskyi, director of combat drone innovation nonprofit Aerozvidka, sees Brave1 as a platform that the military can use to communicate their electronic warfare needs and provide strategic support to the military tech industry.
+Oleksandr Kviatkovskyi, director of Aerozvidka, a robot- and internet-centric military innovation nonprofit, sees BRAVE1 as a platform that the military can use to communicate its electronic warfare needs and provide strategic support to the military tech industry. increase.

 It takes a year to develop a product, which is a very short time,” he said.